chaseruskin/legoHDL/ROADMAP.md

 - [ ] add ability to search by market

 - [ ] allow option to print a .log file on export so a record of graph can be kept?
+This alludes to having a -quiet flag (silences output) and then a -log flag to reroute output away from console.

 - [ ] graph command but -upstream option (returns all blocks that are effected/use this block)

-- [ ] produce log.warning when trying to make 'new' with a remote repo that isn't empty (doesnt link remote)

-- [ ] improve show -version with constraining to specific version range
+- [-] improve show -version with constraining to specific version range -> is somewhat implemented as users can constrain using -v0.0.0 flag with -v0 option as well

 - [-] have some way of notifying user that a block is missing from installations when trying to export -> is somewhat implemented as a warning in some cases if it has the library available but can't find the unit name

-- [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive
+- [ ] better commands/parsing? examples: --flag=value --market=open-market --git=url.git --open --soft 	--label="PINS=*.pins" --recursive --open, -o (argparse?)
-- [ ] use argparse package to create better CLI?

 - [ ] '-all' option on graph/export to grab all project-level code